nmfs-opensci/10-26-21-508-Compliance/README.md

 https://wave.webaim.org/

-Check your text: Turn-on screen reader and listen to the pdf document:
+Check your text by listening to it be read aloud

+Word: Go into to Review panel and click "Read Aloud".
+It'll read the alt-text.

+PDFs:

-  * Adobe Acrobat Reader has a text reader in it so just open in that
+  * Adobe Acrobat Reader has a text reader in it so just open your PDF in that and use View: Read Aloud
-  * @Voice Aloud app for your phone is nice too.
+  * @Voice Aloud app for your Android phone is nice too.

 ## Tables